 1. Whiteboard Animation.

 As you can see, this style is all about illustrations and is mostly done in black and white.
 You’ll see the hand of the illustrator’s drawing images after images on a clean white surface to explain a concept to you.
+Whiteboards are by far the best bang-for-the-buck video style for corporate purposes.

 2. Motion Graphic Animation.

-Just as the name suggests, this animation style conveys an explanation through simple animated graphics.
+Just as the name suggests, this video animation style conveys an explanation through simple animated graphics.
 Since there’s always constant movement, this style is designed to be engaging and easy to follow.

 Although a sharp set of skill and a lot of training is required to draw and animate one of these videos since every motion needs tremendous amount of attention to detail, especially the transition between frames and movement of small objects.
 That’s why most of the times motion graphics take a bigger chunk of your budget compared to other styles.